panglesd/slipshow/docs/tutorial.rst

 can use the `sliphub editor <https://sliphub.choum.net/new>`_: it requires no installation on your computer, nor to create any account!

-If you do want to use slipshow, we recommand completing the :ref:`getting-started` part of the document.
+If you do want to use slipshow, we recommend completing the :ref:`getting-started` part of the document.

 .. contents:: Outline of the tutorial